 I hoped that it is close to the road and we could visit the fortress from the valley below.
 But as you can see from the photo above, this is not the case.
-Though from the top of the mountain it looks very close, from the bottom it is not so close.
+Though from the top of the mountain it looks very close, when reaching valley of the doves, we saw that it is quite distant.
 Plus there is a fence along significant parts of the road.

 After taking several photos, we headed home.
-I guess in a year or two we will return to Arbel and complete the round trail.
+I guess in a year or two when my daughter will get older, we will return to Arbel and complete the fortress and caves trail.

 Arbel Nature Reserve is a beautiful place for a walk.
 It offers different trails.
-The trail we selected is less suitable for smaller kids (not sure about other trails).
+The fortress and caves trail is less suitable for smaller kids.
 While we were there, I saw other parents having the same dilemma as we did (to go down or not).
-It is more suitable for kids who are eight or older.
-You can probably do it with younger kids as well, depending on their height and skills, but is riskier.
+It is more suitable for children who are eight years old or older (See Routes section).
+But, you can probably do it with younger kids as well, depending on their height and skills, but is riskier.

-All in all, we liked the visit, the only thing I wish there would be some age guidance next to each trail.
+All in all, we enjoyed the hike and the stunning views.
+The only thing I wish I knew beforehand is trail difficulty and some age guidance next to each trail.

-Have you ever visited Arbel National Park?
+Have you ever visited Arbel Nature Reserve And National Park?
 What is your favorite part?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!